An Explainable Deep-learning Model of Proton Auroras on Mars: Methods

 \subsection{Training}

 We split the available MAVEN data between October 2014 and April 2022 into three parts for training (60\%), validation (20\%) and test (20\%).
 The training set data is used to train the ANN i.e. obtain the values of weights and biases that accurately model the output.
-The validation set data is used to ensure that the model is not overfitting and its performance is generalisable by tuning the hyperparameters (discussed below).
-A well trained ANN learns concrete patterns from the data to model the output and generalises to yield good performance on the test set, which is a final test of an ANN model.
+The validation set data is used to ensure that the model is not overfitting and its performance is generalizable by tuning the hyperparameters (discussed below).
+A well trained ANN learns concrete patterns from the data to model the output and generalizes to yield good performance on the test set, which is a final test of an ANN model.

 Proton aurora observations in different limb scans from an orbit are correlated \citep{Hughes2021T} and, therefore, mixing limb-scan observations from the same orbit in training, validation and test would result in an artificially high performance.
 Hence, we first randomly split the orbits in the given ratio and all limb scans from each orbit are then included in the respective set.
 The total number of orbits for training, validation and test data are 1326, 442, and 443 respectively.
 The total number of limb scans for training, validation and test data are 7178, 2382, and 2384 respectively.
-Note that only those orbits are included in our analysis for which MAVEN samples any upstream solar wind observation.
+Note that a random splitting may result in observations from adjacent orbits in the same set.
+However, from the input features, only ${\rm L_s}$ and latitude evolve slowly and have approximately identical values in adjacent orbits.
+Other input features, dependent on the solar wind, are expected to vary from orbit to orbit and are known to produce significantly different ${\rm Ly-\alpha}$ response in adjacent orbits (e.g. \citet{Deighan2018}).
+Hence, presence of a few samples from adjacent orbits in the same set due to a random splitting is not expected to bias the performance significantly.

 During training, all samples from the training data are fed into the ANN.
 For each sample, the ANN returns an output Ly-${\rm \alpha}$ emission intensity altitude profile ${\rm \bf{Y}}$ that is compared with the true observed profile ${\rm \bf{Y_{true}}}$ and a loss function ${\rm L(\bf{Y},\bf{Y}_{true})}$ is computed.
+The loss function serves as an objective function for optimizing the ANN model parameters \citep{hastie01statisticallearning}.
 The ANN weights and biases are then modified using a stochastic gradient descent to yield a minimum value for the loss function as the training progresses.
 For regression problems, such as the one considered here, the most commonly used loss function is a mean squared error (MSE) defined as,